Weijiang-Xiong/Spot_Fetch_a_Drink/README.md

 ```

-If everything is done correctly, it should be posting XYZ coordinates of the detected object to /object_detection topic
+If everything is done correctly, it should be posting XYZ coordinates of the detected object to /object_detection topic whenever there is a request.